Selwyn College Library

 The Selwyn College Library is the library of Selwyn College, Cambridge and an official collegiate library of the University of Cambridge.
 The current library building is located in Centre Court and was completed in 1929.
 It was designed by the architect T. H. Lyon as a war memorial library to honour the fallen from the First World War.
 In 2018, plans for a new library and auditorium in Ann's Court were announced.
 The current Selwyn College Head Librarian is Sonya Adams and the College Archivist is Elizabeth Stratton.

+The new Bartlam Library officially opened in Easter Term 2021 in Ann’s Court, replacing the War Memorial Library as the main library facility for the college.
+Named after principal benefactor Tom Bartlam (SE 1966), the three-storey building includes study areas, book stacks, seminar rooms, and a basement level.
+It adjoins the Quarry Whitehouse Auditorium, a 139-seat space for lectures and events, with retractable seating and adaptable layouts.
+Approximately 35,000 books were moved into the Bartlam Library in July 2021, while rare and older materials were placed in storage during refurbishment of the old library building.
+Following the opening of the new library, the original War Memorial Library was converted into teaching, tutorial, and conference spaces as part of Selwyn’s redevelopment programme.

 Description

-The Selwyn College Library is a two-level Victorian stone and brick building.
+The original Selwyn College Library is a two-level Victorian stone and brick building.
 The ground floor consists of wooden library stacks, sofas, tables, washroom facilities, and librarians offices; the floor above consists of a quiet-study area, computer stations, and rare book collections.

 A small modern Annx which provides addition space for book stacks and work tables is connected to the back of the War Memorial library via a small ground-level passageway.
 The War Memorial Library also includes an elevated bridge which connects it to C-Staircase and Old Court.
 Underneath this elevated bridge, and arch with two metal gates serve as the gateway to Centre Court.
 The library is equipped with computers, printers, binding machines, and book easels for students' convenience.
 The library can be accessed from Centre Court by key or special appointment.
 Special historical exhibits and curated book collections are often displayed on the main table for general interest.